dcoales/Thortiq/docs/thortiq_spec.md

 If a parent node is collapsed then the bullet of that node should be shown as a normal sized bullet inside a larger light grey circle.
 This indicates that there are hidden nodes which could be seen by opening the node.
 If the parent node is open then the bullet should just be displayed as a standard bullet.

 ### 2.4 Node selection
-The user should be able to select multiple nodes.
+The user should be able to select multiple nodes by dragging the cursor across multiple nodes.
 Selected nodes have a light blue background.

-The user should be able to select multiple nodes by dragging the cursor across multiple nodes.
-Indent / outdent the current node( or all selected nodes if the current node is also selected)
+I should be able to have to tabs open and select different sets of nodes on each tab.
+Selecting a node on one tab should not impact the selection on another.

 ### 2.5 Basic Node Editing
 The user can click anywhere on a node and the editing cursor appears wherever the user clicked on the node.
-Indent / outdent the current node( or all selected nodes if the current node is also selected)

 #### 2.5.1 Enter key
 If the user hits enter then a new node should be created.
 The position and parent of the new node depends on where the cursor was when enter was entered according to the rules below:

 - Caret at **start**: insert a sibling **above**.
-- Caret in **middle**: **split** node at caret and caret should be at the start of the new node
+- Caret in **middle**: **split** node at caret and caret should be at the start of the new node which should be the next sibling of the original node
 - Caret at **end**:
 	- If node has visible children and is **expanded**: create **child**.
 	- Else: create **sibling below**.

 #### 2.5.2 Tab / Shift+Tab
-Indent / outdent the current node( or all selected nodes if the current node is also selected)
+The tab key should be intercepted so that it isn't processed by the browser.
+Instead, pressing tab should indent the current node under its previous sibling.
+If there is no previous sibling then nothing should happen.
+If the current node is one of a set of selected nodes then the indent should apply to all selected nodes.
+If any node cannot be indented (because it has no previous sibling) then none of the nodes should be indented.

+Similarly shift tab should be intercepted so that it isn't processed by the browser, instead pressing shift tab should outdent the current node to become a sibling of its parent.
+If the node has no parent then nothing should happen.
+If the current node is one of a set of selected nodes then the outdent should apply to all selected nodes.
+If any node cannot be outdented (because it has no previous parent) then none of the nodes should be outdented.

 #### 2.5.3 Arrow Up/Down
+If the user hits the down arrow and the caret is currently at the end of the line move focus to next visible node (respecting collapsed state).

+If the user hits the down arrow and the caret is not currently at the end of the line move the caret to the end of the line.

-Move focus to previous/next visible node (respecting collapsed state).
+If the user hits the up arrow and the caret is currently at the start of the line move focus to previous visible node (respecting collapsed state).

+If the user hits the up arrow and the caret is not currently at the start of the line move the caret to the start of the line.

 #### 2.5.4 Backspace
 The behaviour to follow after hitting backspace depends on the cursor position as described in the table below: